ogulyurdakul/ogulyurdakul.github.io/_pages/side-gigs.md

 I am hesitant to call myself a "translator", but I think I can do so by calling myself an "*amateur* translator".
 I mostly translate English content to Turkish, although in the future, I would like to translate works in French to Turkish and translate Turkish content *to* English and French as well.

+- My most recent translation is Nicky Case's *How to Remember Anything Forever-ish*, I translated it from [English](https://ncase.me/remember/) to [Turkish](https://ncase.me/remember/tr.html).
+The content was super fun to read and very easy to understand and retain.
+- I, with two other people, have translated the text titled "Jūjutsu, Jūdō and Aikidō", which is an excerpt from Donald Frederick "Donn" Draeger's *Comprehensive Asian Fighting Arts* (8th edition, 1989), which can be found [here](https://www.aikidodergisi.com/2021/09/12/jujutsu-judo-ve-aikido/){:target="_blank"}.
 - I am a volunteer TED translator with a couple of videos translated into Turkish.
 You can find the videos I translated on my [TED profile](https://www.ted.com/profiles/6269142/translator){:target="_blank"}.
-- I, with two other people, have translated the text titled "Jūjutsu, Jūdō and Aikidō", which is an excerpt from Donald Frederick "Donn" Draeger's *Comprehensive Asian Fighting Arts* (8th edition, 1989), which can be found [here](https://www.aikidodergisi.com/2021/09/12/jujutsu-judo-ve-aikido/){:target="_blank"}.

 ## Maths Workshop